 Helson; Florence Audrey(nee McCracken)

-To send flowers in memory of Florence Audrey Helson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Florence Audrey Helson, please visit our Heartfelt Sympathies Store.

 After a long life, Audrey passed peacefully on Sunday, December 9, 2018 at Providence Health Care in Scarborough in her 99th year.
 She is reunited with her beloved husband Donald George(1987).
 She is predeceased by her brothers Robert “Bob”, Edward “Ted”, Wesley ”Wes” and sisters Shirley Marshall and Jean McCracken.
 Survived by sister in-law Shirley McCracken, brother-in-law Fred Marshall and many nieces, nephews, great nieces and great nephews, her care-giver Linda Dean, and countless fond friends.

 Audrey was born to Lawrence and Florence McCracken on Feb.
 2, 1920 in Toronto, and grew